n-actuarial/r-shiny-intro/README.md

 1. Choose one of: [interactive course](https://rstudio-education.github.io/shiny-course/), [video](https://shiny.rstudio.com/tutorial/) or [Mastering Shiny book](https://mastering-shiny.org/), then go through it
 2. If you choose interactive course or video, you should go through [Mastering Shiny: Best practices](https://mastering-shiny.org/scaling-intro.html)
-3. Then, you should read our internal GitHub doc (*\OneDrive\Work\TechDev\GitHub Handbook.pdf*) for our development practices, and only refers to corresponding chapters in [Happy Git and GitHub for the useR](https://happygitwithr.com/) when needed, eg *'Connect Git, GitHub, RStudio'* when configure Git in Rstudio or *'Early GitHub Wins'* for R project setup
+3. Then, you should refers to corresponding chapters in [Happy Git and GitHub for the useR](https://happygitwithr.com/) when needed, eg *'Connect Git, GitHub, RStudio'* when configure Git in Rstudio or *'Early GitHub Wins'* for R project setup
 4. After that, learn to wrap shiny app into R package, you may read [Mastering Shiny: Packages](https://mastering-shiny.org/scaling-packaging.html) & [R Packages: The whole game](https://r-pkgs.org/whole-game.html), and only read individual chapters when needed
 5. Lastly, go through [Shiny articles: Deployment](https://shiny.rstudio.com/articles/shinyapps.html), and try to deploy the app to shinyapps.io